nitidbit/lexicon/SERVER.md

 ------
 - Change the version in `lib/lexicon.rb`
 - staging — Heroku is configured to automatically deploy from Github's 'main' branch.
-- production — Use Heroku pipeline
+- production — automatic deploy from 'production' branch

 Configuration
 -------------